 Instead of feeling shame, guilt or a false sense of power by trying to manipulate, control or dominate others, our group members learn how to experience authentic well-being.

-In our social skills groups, clients get to practice with their peers and learn by doing, rather than trying to “regurgitate” statements they learned in a book or heard someone else say.
+In our social skills training online and in-person groups at our Woodbridge behavioral therapy center, clients get to practice with their peers and learn by doing, rather than trying to “regurgitate” statements they learned in a book or heard someone else say.

 Very few children see adults modeling effective, healthy responses to conflict.
 In our groups, they learn how to see another’s point of view as valid, leading to greater understanding and cooperation.